Felony battery under Section § 784.041(1), Florida Statute, is committed when the defendant:

 Attorney for Felony Battery in Tampa, FL

 If you were charged with felony battery, then contact an experienced criminal defense attorney at Sammis Law Firm.
-With offices in Tampa and New Port Richey, FL, we represent clients charged with violent crimes throughout Hillsborough County, FL.
+From our main office in downtown Tampa, FL, we represent clients charged with violent crimes throughout Hillsborough County, FL.